x684867/nemesis_server/README.md

 Diary
 --------------------------------------------------------------------------------------

+*DEVELOPMENT @ 1456 17 OCTOBER 2013:
+	*Work is continuing in the development branch as the underlying framework is now being re-designed for a more object-oriented approach.
+This approach will make the application more self-consistent and extensible over time.

+	*A global application configuration file has been added (app.conf.json) and the components of the application have become run-time modules identified in this file.

 *MASTER @ 1121 12 OCTOBER 2013:
 	*Work is in the Development branch but this branch will only deploy servers and setup a foundation for the